GabeScott/standard-works-vault/General Conference/1994 April - God Is at the Helm.md

 I quote from the Doctrine and Covenants:

-“Of the Melchizedek Priesthood, three Presiding High Priests, chosen by the body, appointed and ordained to that office, and upheld by the confidence, faith, and prayer of the church, form a quorum of the Presidency of the Church” (D&C 107:22).
+“Of the Melchizedek Priesthood, three Presiding High Priests, chosen by the body, appointed and ordained to that office, and upheld by the confidence, faith, and prayer of the church, form a quorum of the Presidency of the Church” ([[D&C 107.22|D&C 107:22]]).

 When the President is ill or not able to function fully in all of the duties of his office, his two Counselors together comprise a Quorum of the First Presidency.
 They carry on with the day-to-day work of the Presidency.
-In exceptional circumstances, when only one may be able to function, he may act in the authority of the office of the Presidency as set forth in the Doctrine and Covenants, section 102, verses 10–11 [D&C 102:10–11].
+In exceptional circumstances, when only one may be able to function, he may act in the authority of the office of the Presidency as set forth in the [[D&C 102.10|Doctrine and Covenants, section 102, verses 10 and 11]][[D&C 102.11|]].

 When, on 10 November 1985, President Benson called his two Counselors, it was he himself who was voice in setting them apart, with the members of the Council of the Twelve Apostles also laying their hands upon the heads of the Counselors, each one in turn, as he was set apart.
 President Benson was at the time in good health, fully able to function in every way.